ChahakT/Operating-Systems-Programming/CS537Discussion.md

 **Priority Policies:**
 RW locks can be designed with different priority policies for reader vs. writer access.
 The lock can either be designed to always give priority to readers (read-preferring), to always give priority to writers (write-preferring).
 These policies lead to different tradeoffs with regards to concurrency and starvation.

+**Read-preferring RW locks **
-Read-preferring RW locks allow for maximum concurrency, but can lead to write-starvation if contention is high.
+They allow for maximum concurrency, but can lead to write-starvation if contention is high.
 Writer threads will starve while new reader threads will be able to acquire the lock as long as atleast one reader thread is holding the lock.

 Implementation:
 Initialization :